tylerneylon/syncer/readme.md

 the original file.
 These edits become easy to notice and copy over, or merge by hand with the help of a diff.

+`syncer` is designed to be easy to use and invisible to end users.

 ## Use

 The primary task of `syncer` is to track git repos that